 Medical aid is a specialised field of insurance with words which may be confusing for new and existing members.
-Here are 39 commonly misunderstood terms and definitions which will help you better understand your medical aid.
+Here are some commonly misunderstood terms and definitions which will help you better understand your medical aid.

 An acute condition is one that can be cured, varies in terms of severity, lasts a short time and generally disappears after treatment, for example, bronchitis, tonsillitis, ear nose and throat infections, or pneumonia.